Derivation of the Variational Bayes Equations: The Variational Free Energy

 The flow of system states, represented by Eqn.~\ref{eqn:var-free-energy-eqn_part1}, is particular to each type of unit, so that $f_a(\tilde{s},\tilde{a},\tilde{r})$ is the (gradient descent) change in the set of action units ($\tilde{a}$), and $f_s(\tilde{s},\tilde{a},\tilde{r})$ is the change in the set of action units ($\tilde{s}$).
 These system states are subject to random fluctuations denoted by $\omega$.
 The amplitude of the random fluctuations is controlled by [the diffusion tensor] $\Gamma$, while (the set of) $Q$ are antisymmetric matrices that allow for solenoidal flow (which does not change free energy).
 (See further discussion in Sect.
 2 of Friston (2013) \cite{Friston_2013_Life-as-we-know-it}.)

 This Technical Report focuses exclusively on the static Eqn.~\ref{eqn:var-free-energy-eqn_part2-first-time}, and defers the dynamic Eqn.~\ref{eqn:var-free-energy-eqn_part1} to a different occasion.

 Eqn.~\ref{eqn:var-free-energy-eqn_part2-first-time} expresses the \textit{variational free energy} $F(\tilde{s},\tilde{a},\tilde{r})$, which is isomorphic in structure to the \textit{free energy} used in statistical thermodynamics.
 In Eqn.~\ref{eqn:var-free-energy-eqn_part2-first-time}, this term is expressed in two ways.
-First, it given as the difference of the expectation of $L (\tilde{x})$ (a log-likelihood term) and the entropy of the model system, $H[q]$.
+First, it given as the difference of the expectation of $L (\tilde{x})$ (a log-likelihood term) and the \textit{entropy of the posterior density over external states}, $H[q]$.
 (This is the formalism that is isomorphic with statistical thermodynamics.)
 We will determine the exact meaning of $L (\tilde{x})$ in Section~\ref{sec:var-FE-log-likelihood-expectation-and-entropy}.

-The second expression for $F(\tilde{s},\tilde{a},\tilde{r})$ is the sum of the negative log evidence (\textit{surprisal}) $L(\tilde{s},\tilde{a},\tilde{r})$ and the Kullback-Leibler (K-L) divergence between the model and the external system.
+The second expression for $F(\tilde{s},\tilde{a},\tilde{r})$ is the sum of the negative log evidence (\textit{surprisal}) $L(\tilde{s},\tilde{a},\tilde{r})$ and the \textit{reverse} Kullback-Leibler (K-L) divergence between the external system and the model.
 We will determine the meaning of $L(\tilde{s},\tilde{a},\tilde{r})$ in Section \ref{sec:var-FE-log-likelihood-and-KL-divergence}, and identify how (and why) it is different from the $L(\tilde{x})$ used in the first expression.
-(As a minor note: as the Kullback-Leibler divergence in this expression approaches zero, we see that the variational free energy can be identified as an \textit{evidence bound} for the system.)
+(As a minor note: as the reverse Kullback-Leibler divergence in this expression approaches zero, we see that the variational free energy can be identified as an \textit{evidence bound} for the system.)

 We further note that a primary difference between these two expressions is that in the first expression, $H[q(\tilde{{\psi}}|\tilde{r})]$ is an exact entropy term, whereas in the second expression, the $D_{KL}$ term is a \textit{relative} entropy.